mathiasgreve/CovidProject/README.md

 4. Visualize:
 - Use the views created (DeathsByContinent, PercentPopulationVaccinated) as data sources for your preferred visualization tool.

-## Contributing
-- Contributions are welcome!
-If you have ideas for improving the analysis or extending the visualizations, feel free to open a pull request or submit an issue.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments
 Data Source: [Coronavirus (COVID-19) Deaths (Our World in Data)](https://ourworldindata.org/covid-deaths).
 Tools: PostgreSQL, pgAdmin.